 The IC is outstandingly reliable and easy to configure and hardly poses a problem with its functioning, in short it has robust specs and is too flexible with most of the configurations.

-After some analysis, I realized that the above high, low mains voltage cut off protector circuit could be simplified into a much easier version using a single triac.
-Please refer to the diagram given below; it's self-explanatory and very simple to understand.
+After some analysis, I realized that the above high, low mains voltage cut off protector circuit could be simplified into a much easier version using just a couple of op amps.

 However if you have problems understanding it, shoot me a comment.